Tumulty-Web-Services/tumultywebservices.dev/src/posts/2021-01-12-why-do-page-elements-move-all-of-a-sudden.md

 ---
-title: 'Unexpected moving HTML elements'
+title: 'Why do page elements move all of a sudden?'
 description: Have you ever scrolled through a webpage to find that elements move unexpectedly?
 Google measures that with the Cumulative Layout Shift.
-category: APIs
+category: Site Optimization
 date: 2021-01-13T00:00:00Z
 ---